 2. Crop production significantly increased.

 3. Loss of fertilizer or nutrients is minimum.
 Fertilizer can be used with high efficiency.

 4. No water is available for weeds and hence weeds are grown in less number.

 5. Erosion of soil does not take place.

-6. Evaporation of soil is minimum.
+6. Evaporation of soil in drip irrigation is minimum.

 7. No runoff of water and fertilizer.